tucker-bin/noctua-forest/README.md

 A bare-bones, static, two-page website for selling books and an about page.

-- index.html: Books list with buy/preview links
+- books.html: Books list with buy/preview links (site entry)
 - about.html: Short bio and contact
 - styles.css: Simple modern styling

 How to use
-- Open `index.html` in your browser
+- Open `books.html` in your browser
 - Edit text, links, and author name directly in the HTML

 Deploy options